plausible/docs/docs/proxy/guides/cloudflare.md

 If you can load this URL and see some Javascript code, you should be good to go to the following step.

-## Step 3: Install your proxy script
+## Step 3: Integrate a new snippet into your site header

-Once you have the URL for your script, you can replace your Plausible Analytics script tag in the Header (`<head>`) section of your site with the proxied one instead:
+Once you have the URL for your script, you can replace your Plausible Analytics script tag in the Header (`<head>`) section of your site with the proxied snippet.
+This is how the new snippet should look like (make sure to edit it to have the correct domain name and the correct URL to the proxied file):

 ```html
 <script defer data-domain="yourdomain.com" src="https://your-worker-name.your-cloudflare-username.workers.dev/js/script.js"></script>